 We are so thankful for all the supporters who donated books and funding, and special thanks to volunteers who gave their time to make this happen again this year.
 God bless you one and all.
 Special thanks to board member Jim Matthews for overseeing the shipping.

-On May 5, our shipment arrived safely – all 320 boxes!
+May 5 – Our shipment arrived safely – all 320 boxes!
 It took the coordination of several wonderful people, as we are still on lockdown with no cars or other public transport allowed to move.
 Those who unloaded had to walk to the school.
 Our LOL coordinator rented a bike and rode endless miles to arrive.
-Special thanks to Herbert Segujja, our coordinator and John Kisitu, our amazing customs agent!
-The boxes were unloaded and placed in the library until they can be distributed to all the schools.
+Special thanks to Herbert Segujja, our coordinator and John Kisitu, our amazing customs agent.

 Books have arrived in Uganda Year 15!
 We are so excited the shipment has arrived and so thankful for all the supporters who donated books and funding, and special thanks to volunteers who gave their time to make this happen again this year.
 The shipment of 13,000+ new or like-new hardback books made the two-month trip from Texas and will make their way into 13 schools – 3 new libraries and 10 to be restocked.
 God bless you one and all.
 Special thanks to board member Jim Matthews for overseeing the shipping.